microsoft/MLOS/source/Examples/SmartCache/README.md

 ## Executing

-The following commands will start the `Mlos.Server.Agent` and cause it to start the `SmartCache` component microbenchmark:
+The following commands will start the `Mlos.Server.Agent` and cause it to start the `SmartCache` component microbenchmark.
+We're also passing an `optimizer-uri`, which requires us to start an optimizer microservice (``start_optimizer_microservice launch``).

 ```sh
 export MLOS_SETTINGS_REGISTRY_PATH="$PWD/target/bin/Release"